firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-31:24">Be of good courage, and he shall strengthen your heart, all ye that hope in the LORD.</p>

-<p id="psa-32:1"><A Psalm of David, Maschil.> Blessed is he whose transgression is forgiven, whose sin is covered.</p>
+<p id="psa-32:1">Blessed is he whose transgression is forgiven, whose sin is covered.</p>

 <p id="psa-32:2">Blessed is the man unto whom the LORD imputeth not iniquity, and in whose spirit there is no guile.</p>